openbraininstitute/brain-indexer/docs/multi_index.rst

 performance, especially for large circuits is quite sensitive to how busy GPFS is.

+For morphology indexes the following values are known to work on BB5:

 ============== ======== ====== ====== ==========
 Circuit Name    #cells      N    MEM    runtime
 ============== ======== ====== ====== ==========